margols/330-PLP/README.md

 ***Class Types***
 Access:
 - Properties can have public or private access
--By default properties are public, where anyone can change the value of the properties but cannot add or remove properties
+- By default properties are public, where anyone can change the value of the properties but cannot add or remove properties
 - Protected Access means the property values cannot be changed
 Syntax: